 Reducing Cancer Risk with Vitamin D-3

-For starters, Vitamin D-3 is not a vitamin at all.
-Vitamin D is a family of steroidal hormones that the body needs to acquire from the environment to maintain an ever increasingly appreciated importance to the maintenance of health.
-Vitamin D occurs in 3 morphologies- Vitamin D1, D2 and D3.
-Vitamin D-3 is made in the gut from D-2, which is essentially inactive.
-Vitamin D-3 is derived from cholesterol and is structurally similar to estrogen, testosterone and other essential hormones.
+Why Vitamin D???
+Well, for starters, Vitamin D-3 is not a vitamin at all.
+Vitamin D is a family of steroidal hormones that the body needs to maintain an ever increasingly appreciated number of bodily functions.
+Vitamin D occurs in 3 morphologies- Vitamin D1, Vitamin D2 and Vitamin D3.

 Pharmaceutical-grade Vitamin D-3 costs about $6 per month.

 It should be taken in the morning with a fish-oil capsule, to enhance absorption.

 It is absorbed best if pre-suspended or dissolved in olive oil.

 Higher doses are indicated in the presence of rheumatoid arthritis, M.S., and other auto-immune disease processes.